Learn about occupancy permit requirements, the application process, Life Safety Tests, and associated fees.

-- Determination is made if a Life Safety Test is required.
-See Life Safety Checklist.
+- During plan review, determination is made if a Life Safety Test is required.
+See Life Safety Checklist for more information.

-- You will be contacted if we require additional information and your permit review will be put on hold until the required information is received.
+- You will be contacted if additional information is required and your permit review will be put on hold until the information is received.

 - Schedule Inspections

 - Once you submit your Occupancy Permit Request Form you will receive an email from the Occupancy office with instructions for scheduling occupancy inspections.